Mattia Lanzano: Early career

-Lanzano began his professional career with Piacenza Calcio, but doesn't make an appearance for the Biancorossi during his career with the Serie B side.
+Lanzano began his professional career with Piacenza Calcio, but did not make an appearance for the Biancorossi during his career with the Serie B side.

 In July 2009 Lanzano left Piacenza Calcio on loan to Lega Pro level for U.S. Poggibonsi before moving in June 2010 for U.S. Gavorrano the following season.

 Swindon Town F.C.

 On 4 July 2011, Lanzano was confirmed as Paolo Di Canio's fifth summer signing for Swindon Town by signing a two-year contract and joining fellow Italian footballers Alberto Comazzi, Alessandro Cibocchi and Raffaele De Vita at the Wiltshire club.
-Lanzano will take number 1 shirt.
+Upon joining the club, he stated his dream to play in English football and looking forward to the challenge.
+Lanzano was given a number one shirt ahead of the new season.